jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 Your victory in life automatically means their defeat–even if you aren’t in the same field.
 Your continued success activates deeply seeded insecurities about their abilities.

 Whether they try to damage you physically, mentally, or emotionally, eventually you’ll “get yo’ ass stuck up” by a hater.
-They think it's better to beat you outside the game than to try and beat you in competition.
+They think it’s better to beat you outside the game than to try and beat you in competition.

 It’s best to be secretive about your success until you are in a sufficient position to not be affected by their jealous attacks.